Learn to Skydive with Airboss – a Unique Skydiving Vacation

-For beginner skydivers in the Netherlands, the Static Line course was previously quite popular.
-This is a course where the parachute automatically opens via a line attached to the aircraft.
-However, nowadays, almost everyone chooses the modern AFF course (Accelerated Freefall).
-AFF is a skydiving course for beginners, where you make 7 freefall jumps of 55 seconds.
+Do you want to learn how to skydive and are looking for a skydiving course where you jump right away?
+For years, beginners in the Netherlands often started with a Static Line course.
+That’s a jump where the parachute opens automatically via a line attached to the aircraft.
+Today, almost everyone chooses the modern AFF course (Accelerated Freefall): a beginner skydiving course where you make 7 freefall jumps of about 55 seconds each.

 1